httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 {{other-apps}} discusses the issues that arise when applications are deployed on the same origin as Web sites (and other applications).

+{{server-push}} highlights risks of using HTTP/2 server push in a manner other than specified.

 Applications that use HTTP in a manner that involves modification of implementations -- for example, requiring support for a new URL scheme, or a non-standard method -- risk having those